bbc/tal/overview/new-media-playback.md

 This can be done in a device-agnostic way through the application's `Device` object.

-Create a media player using:
+Access the media player using:

 {% highlight javascript %}
 this._mediaPlayer = RuntimeContext.getDevice().getMediaPlayer();